ibm-cloud-docs/cis/cis-cli-plugin.md

 ```
 {: codeblock}

-- For `--type lockdowns` : The JSON data describing a lockdown rule as follows.
+- For `--type lockdowns` : The JSON data that describes a lockdown rule is as follows.
     - Required fields are `urls`, `configurations`.
         - `urls` : URLs to be included in this rule definition.
             - Wildcards are permitted.